-Joyous times, our daughter back home with husband and I. As parents, we relaxed, we inhaled the fresh, innocent air.
+Joyous times, our daughter back home with Husband and me.
+As parents we relaxed.
+We inhaled the fresh, innocent air.

-Bella was getting restless, she didn’t like being told to pick up a dirty cup; she didn’t like going outside to smoke.
-She wanted to get on with her life; she wanted to move into her own place, and so she did.
+Laura became restless.
+She did not like being told to pick up her dirty cup.
+She did not like going outside to smoke.
+She wanted to get on with her life.
+She wanted to move into her own place, and so she did.

-I bought her new clothes, updated her wardrobe.
+I bought her new clothes to update her wardrobe.
 I encouraged her to come home for meals.
 I visited each day.
 I took her out, included her in everything I did.
-I tried to protect her, I tried to keep her near.
+I tried to protect her.
+I tried to keep her near.

-She was now legally free to drive; her ban had expired.
+Laura was legally free to drive, her driving ban, due to drink driving, had expired.
 Her car was parked to the side of her house, waiting.

-I called round to her house, to share coffee.
-Bella stood, then sat, kept looking out of the window, she was agitated.
+I called round to Laura’s house to share coffee.
+She stood, then sat.
+She kept looking out of the window.
+She was agitated.

-‘Be patient, you’ve not been home two weeks, everything will slot into place.’
-I did not like to see her agitated performance; it reminded me of days of bad behaviour.
+‘Be patient, you’ve only been home for two weeks.
+Everything will slot into place.’
+I did not like to see her agitated performance; it reminded me of her days of bad behaviour.

 ‘How’s it going with the girl next door … the one we warned you about … the one who went after a man with a baseball bat?’
 I asked.